oddlama/fora-docs/README.md

 ```
 {% endcode %}

-These scripts can then be executed against an inventory, or a specific remote host - usually via SSH:
+These scripts are executed against an inventory, or a specific remote host (usually via SSH).

 ```bash
 fora root@example.com deploy.py